ArsLoViBre/PassGenPythonDjangoBootstrap/README.md

 # PassGenPythonDjangoBootstrap
 Simple password generator made with Python, Django and Bootstrap

-This exersise was made as part of the Pyton+Django course.
+This exersise was made as part of the Pyton+Django course on O'Reilly learning portal.

 Used versions:<br>
 Python 3.10<br>